JoyKarmoker/Laser-Defender/README.md

 Commit-17: Enemy Destroy Mechanism added - Now The enemy is destroyed when the health of the enemy is 0 or less, it only works with two enemies Roger and Bernered

+Commit-18: Enemy Shotting Mechansim added - Now the Enemy can shoot , Only Roger and bernerred